ramanprecious/Adventure-Works-Analytics/README.md

 There is a need for Plato's Pizza to improve its operations by employing data.
 Nowadays, many businesses are adopting data in their development and everyday decision making.
 If they are not employed, there will be a drastic reduction in their profitability.
 Thus, Plato's Pizza has decided to utilize the collected transactional data for the past year to make decisions through data analytics to drive more sales and work more efficiently.

 ### Questions
-The questions to be answered as required by the stakeholders include:
+The questions required by the stakeholders to be answered include:

-• What days and times do we tend to be busiest?
+• On what days and times do we tend to be busiest?

 • What are our best and worst selling pizzas?